sameerkhansf/BioSoundSCape_SSU_Computer_Science/README.md

 ### 1. Dataset & Distribution

-We gathered pixel‐level samples from AVIRIS-NG images in the Greater Cape Floristic Region, labeling each pixel according to its terrain class.
+We gathered image‐level samples from google earth images in the Greater Cape Floristic Region, labeling each image according to its terrain class.
 Below is a snapshot of the **overall distribution** (count of **samples**/scenes) across our classes:

 <details>
   <summary><strong>Initial Label Counts (image-Level)</strong></summary>